 #5.
 What To Do With Drama Queens

-Lay down a no public drama rule first thing in a relationship.
-Failing to meet that criteria is failing to be in a relationship with you.
+Lay down a no-public drama rule first thing in a relationship.
+Failing to meet those criteria is failing to be in a relationship with you.

 When The Drama Queen is Out of Order